Guide to the Hospice VAT including the Refund Scheme

 The hospice VAT refund scheme was introduced on 1 April 2015.
-As VAT advisor to hospice UK I was involved in the discussions with HMRC as to what form the scheme should take.
+As VAT advisor to Hospice UK I was involved in the discussions with HMRC as to what form the scheme should take.
 These are continuing as there are a number of issues still to resolve.
-The contents of this short guide is based both on these discussions and my work with many hospices clients.
+The contents of this short guide are based both on these discussions and my work with many hospices clients.
 Click here for details of my VAT advice for hospices

 I send out an email newsletter on hospice VAT that can keep you up to date with changes in the specialist VAT rules relating to hospices.
 If you would like to subscribe then click here